ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 meta-heuristic using different parameterisations.
 Afterwards, the parameterisation that provides the best performance, i.e. the best solutions for the optimisation problem in question, is selected.
-The main disadvantages of parameter tuning based on this systematic approach are the following [107]:
+The main disadvantages of parameter tuning based on this systematic approach are the following:

 * Since the parameters interact, systematically testing all of their possible combinations is practically impossible.